 - Tighten the slide lock to hold the cover in place.

-It's important that the cover is snugged up securely so that there are no air gaps through which cold winter air can circulate.
+It's important that the cover is snug and secure so that there are no air gaps through which cold winter air can circulate.

 For a bag-style cover, slip the bag over the faucet and pull the drawstring tight to hold it in place.

-Two very simple steps—removing garden hoses and covering up all outdoor faucets with insulated covers—is cheap insurance that can potentially save you thousands of dollars in water damage.
+Two very simple steps—removing garden hoses and covering up all outdoor faucets with insulated covers—give cheap insurance that can potentially save you thousands of dollars in water damage.